170 Boulevard Magenta,

 News About This Theater

 - Apr 29, 2013 — Another life for the Louxor

 Built in 1921, and opening as an independent cinema on 6th October 1921, it was later taken over the Pathe chain.
 The Louxor - Palais du Cinema is an Egyptian-style movie theatre, designed by architect Henri Zipcy.
 There was an orchestra pit and a pipe organ and the seats had Egyptian style motifs.
 It is the only Egyptian style theatre ever built in Paris.

-Seating was provided for 1,500 in orchestra and two balcony levels.
+Seating was provided for 1,300 in orchestra and two balcony levels.
 The projection booth was located under the second balcony.
-The building is at the corner of two main boulevards and tiles with Egyptian art are still on the upper part of the facade.
+The building is at the corner of two main boulevards and adjacent to the Barbes-Rochechouart Metro station.
+Egyptian art motifs are on the upper part of the facade.